-Given this school location and the future development forecast, there is no reasonable justification to re-open the school between 2016 and 2026.
+Given this school location and the future development forecast, there is limited justification to re-open

-This option is NOT RECOMMENDED for consideration.
+This option is NOT RECOMMENDED for consideration at this time.

-4.3.9 CATCHMENT BOUNDARIES
+4.3.5 CATCHMENT BOUNDARIES

 As with many school districts, each elementary school has a significant number of students that attend from outside the school catchment boundary.